I learned to become an organized mom after a lot of trial and error.

 5. SET PRIORITIES FOR EACH DAY

 There are so many things you want to get done throughout the week.
-So when you braindump your tasks for the week, set priorities to each of them.
+So when you brain dump your tasks for the week, set priorities for each of them.

-Each day, schedule in the high priority tasks for the day.
+Each day, schedule the high-priority tasks for the day.
 It could be 3-4 “needle-moving” tasks and they are the ones that should be done no matter what.

 It could be exercise, cleaning the garage, meal prepping for the week, etc.

-I like to do the high priority tasks during the most productive and energetic hours of my day.
+I like to do high-priority tasks during the most productive and energetic hours of my day.

-And the rest of the tasks are low priority ones.
+And the rest of the tasks are low-priority ones.
 They are the ones that can be postponed to the next day guilt-free even if you couldn’t do it.
 But since they are on the weekly plan, you will remember to do it.
-So you can safely take it off from your head.
+So you can safely take it off your head.